 Nearly zero pet service businesses have any AI search strategy.
 The competitive gap is wider here than in almost any other local category.
 A groomer who publishes 10 breed-specific pages and has reviews on Rover and Google will dominate AI recommendations in their area simply because no one else has built any presence.
 The queries are specific (breed + service + location), AI engines need specific answers, and the businesses providing those answers win by default.

 If creating this content takes time away from caring for animals, that is the problem AEO platforms solve.
 The Loudmink AEO platform writes breed-specific content and monitors your AI presence across 5 engines.
-Plans from $99/mo.
+Check your visibility or explore plans from $99/mo.

 Frequently Asked Questions